Receiving application fees

 Testing application fees

 You cannot use application fees with the same organization on which you created the oAuth application.
-In order to test or use application fees, you need another organization.
+In order to test or use application fees, you need to create another organization.

 Maximum application fees